GloopTheAmoeba/dpm/README.md

 # Discord + Telegram Personal Information Bot

-A production-quality, personal backend integration bot that connects Discord servers and Telegram.
+A production-quality, personal backend integration bot that connects Discord servers and Telegram

 This is a backend service with **no Web UI, dashboard, or frontend**.
 The user interface operates entirely through Discord Slash Commands and Telegram bot commands / messages.